LATEST NEWS AND PROJECTS

 Reid, J.M., Travis, J.M.J., Daunt, F., Burthe, S.J., Wanless, S., Dytham, C. (2018) Population and evolutionary dynamics in spatially-structured seasonally-varying environments.
 Biological Reviews, online.

 Reid, J.M., Wolak, M.E.
 (2018) Is there indirect selection on female extra-pair reproduction through cross-sex genetic correlations with male reproductive fitness?
-Evolution Letters, in press.
+Evolution Letters, online.

 Hendry, A.P., Schoen, D.J., Wolak, M.E., Reid, J.M.
 (2018) The contemporary evolution of fitness.
 Annual Reviews in Ecology, Evolution & Systematics, in press.

 Germain, R.R., Wolak, M.E., Reid, J.M.
 (2018) Individual repeatability and heritability of divorce in a wild population.
-Biology Letters, in press.
+Biology Letters, online.